St. Joseph's Church (Galveston, Texas)

 St. Joseph's Church is a historic church at 2202 Avenue K in Galveston, Texas.
 It is the oldest German Catholic church in Texas and one of the oldest buildings in Galveston.

 History

-St. Joseph's Church was built upon the recommendation of Bishop John Odin in 1860 and dedicated to St. Joseph.
+St. Joseph's Church was built upon the recommendation of Bishop John Odin in 1860 and dedicated to Saint Joseph.
 It was added to the National Register in 1976.